eveld/packer-gcp-nomad/README.md

-# Packer recipe for the arcade version of the Nomad image
+# Packer image containing Nomad and Consul ready to be clustered.